defold/doc/docs/en/tutorials/snake.md

 1. <kbd>Right click</kbd> the `main` folder and select <kbd>New</kbd> ▸ <kbd>Tile Map</kbd> in the "Components" section.
 Name the new file "grid" (the editor will save the file as "grid.tilemap").
 ![add_tilemap](images/snake/8.png)

-2. It will open in a tile map editor, and highlight that it needs a **Tile Source**, so set the *Tile Source* property to the previously created "snake.tilesource".
+2. It will open in a Tile Map Editor, and highlight that it needs a **Tile Source**, so set the *Tile Source* property to the previously created "snake.tilesource".
 ![set_tilesource](images/snake/9.png)

 <input type="checkbox"/> Done!